 In her #1 NY Times bestseller of 2018, “Dare to Lead,” hugely popular researcher and storyteller Brené Brown empirically explored how demonstrating what employees mean to your organisation and consistently showing them appreciation leads to a culture of belonging, one where employees also feel valued.

-The notion of “feeling valued” is arguably one of the main ways employee experience initiatives, and related actions, values and approaches, should parallel (or should be analogous to) customer experience efforts.
-When customers feel that a business recognises their interests, goals and preferences, as well as day-to-day challenges, and that these considerations are reflected in their interactions, it usually results in a return customer.
+The notion of “feeling valued” is arguably one of the main ways employee experience initiatives, and related actions, values, and approaches, should parallel (or should be analogous to) customer experience efforts.
+When customers feel that a business recognizes their interests, goals, and preferences, as well as day-to-day challenges, and that these considerations are reflected in their interactions, it usually results in a return customer.
 Many customers will take that even further and become loyal to the point of being an ambassador that recommends that business to others, regularly extolling the virtues of the brand.

 Applying the Logic of Poor Customer Experience to Employee Experience

-It’s logical to assume several factors are actually at play, and that barring malevolent motives or biases, these likely encompass a combination of ineffective or poorly trained managers or team leaders, ill-designed processes (including those involving data capture in support of personalisation efforts for example) and/or technology that just wasn’t purpose-built.
-These factors influence all aspects of the user experience, underlying architecture, automation and collaboration rules, workflow design and communication standards, reporting and analytics and more.
+It’s logical to assume several factors are actually at play, and that barring malevolent motives or biases, these likely encompass a combination of ineffective or poorly trained managers or team leaders, ill-designed processes (including those involving data capture in support of personalization efforts for example), and/or technology that just wasn’t purpose-built.
+These factors influence all aspects of the user experience, underlying architecture, automation and collaboration rules, workflow design and communication standards, reporting and analytics, and more.

 How Poor Employee Experience Impacts Business Outcomes